<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Is your military family heading overseas soon?
 Here are nine things I wish I’d known before moving to Germany.

-I had serious anxiety about getting behind the wheel for the first time overseas, but I was surprised to find it didn’t take long to get used to the fast cars, dizzying roundabouts, and windy, narrow streets.
+I had serious anxiety about getting behind the wheel for the first time overseas, but I was surprised that it didn’t take long to get used to the fast cars, dizzying roundabouts, and windy, narrow streets.

-While you are free to drive as fast as you’d like on many stretches of the highway, it’s important to know there are restrictions in certain areas, like construction zones.
+While you can drive as fast as you’d like on many stretches of the highway, it’s important to know there are restrictions in certain areas, like construction zones.
 Memorize the traffic signs (e.g., Ausfahrt is not a city; it means exit), use your blinker, and pay close attention to posted speed limits.

 It’s rare for German police, or Polizei, to patrol the roads, but speed cameras will snap your photo when you least expect it.
-If you prefer to drive at a more modest speed, stay in the far right lane.
+Stay in the far right lane if you prefer to drive at a more modest speed.

 2) Learning the language goes a long way.

-Many Europeans speak English fluently, but I discovered locals truly do appreciate individuals who make an effort to communicate in the native language.
-Knowing words like please (bitte), thank you (danke), and excuse me (entschuldigung) not only help you get around more effectively; it is a sign of respect, it enriches your experience, and it helps you forge deeper connections with the people and customs of your host nation.
+Many Europeans speak English fluently, but I discovered locals truly appreciate individuals who try to communicate in their native language.
+Knowing words like please (bitte), thank you (danke), and excuse me (entschuldigung) not only helps you get around more effectively; it is a sign of respect, enriches your experience, and helps you forge deeper connections with the people and customs of your host nation.
 Try an app like Duolingo to start familiarizing yourself with useful phrases.

 Neuschwanstein Castle in the Bavarian Alps of Germany.Neuschwanstein Castle in the Bavarian Alps of Germany.
 Photo from Shutterstock.